-Matthew J. Soroky is a Certified Specialist in Franchise & Distribution Law as designated by the State Bar of California Board of Legal Specialization.
-He represents both franchisors and franchisees in a wide variety of transactional, litigation and regulatory compliance matters.
-Working closely with clients in the areas of franchise, distribution, licensing, and intellectual property, Mr. Soroky represents entrepreneurs and business owners in matters involving:
+Matthew J. Soroky is a Shareholder and a Certified Specialist in Franchise & Distribution Law as designated by the State Bar of California Board of Legal Specialization.
+He represents franchisors, franchisees, licensors, manufacturers, and distributors in a wide variety of transactional, litigation and regulatory compliance matters, and is dedicated to providing timely, cost-effective, and practical solutions to his clients.

 Mr. Soroky represents and advises entrepreneurs and business owners in the areas of franchise, distribution, licensing, and intellectual property, in matters involving:

 Throughout his career, Mr. Soroky has litigated an array of franchise, business, and intellectual property disputes, including franchise disclosure violations, inadvertent/accidental franchise claims, trademark and copyright infringement, and disputes involving distributor, dealer and commercial supply contracts.
 He has represented both plaintiffs and defendants in federal and state courts in complex cases regarding: